Efficient nonlinear flame response modeling for propulsion thermoacoustic analysis using limited numerical data: Surrogate architecture for flame response modeling

-For the TDFP, the short sequence with prior information (the details about the prior is shown in Sec. \ref{short-sequence-sampling}) is processed by a Temporal detail module, followed by the addition of positional encoding to the output features from this module.
-The features enriched with more detailed temporal characteristics and prior information are utilized as key and value inputs to the Injector module while simultaneously as query inputs to the Encoder module.
-This study incorporates two Injector modules and two Encoder modules.
-The Injector module, tasked with feature interaction, accepts queries from the CFP and keys and values from the TDFP, subsequently adding the processed features back to the CFP.
-The Encoder module is also responsible for feature interaction, contrary to the Injector, it accepts keys and values from the CFP and queries from the TDFP.
-The positional arrangement of these two Injector and two Encoder modules within the overall neural network is depicted in Fig.~\ref{nerual-network-overall-architecture} (a).
-Finally, the features extracted by Encoder2 and the feature corresponding to the last step of LSTM4 are combined and fed into a Multi-Layer Perceptron (MLP) module \cite{hornik1991approximation} for mapping to the output dimension.
-Given that the desired output is the global heat release rate at a certain instance, the MLP module is responsible for projecting the learned features to one value.
-The design motivation and details about the TDFP are shown in Supplementary Materials C.
+For the TDFP, the short sequence with prior information, defined in Sec.~\ref{short-sequence-sampling}, is processed by a temporal-detail module.
+Positional encoding is then added to the output features from this module.
+These features, enriched with detailed temporal characteristics and prior information, serve as key and value inputs to the Injector module and as query inputs to the Encoder module.
+This study uses two Injector modules and two Encoder modules.
+The Injector module handles feature interaction by accepting queries from the CFP and keys and values from the TDFP, then adding the processed features back to the CFP.
+The Encoder module also performs feature interaction, but in the opposite direction: it accepts keys and values from the CFP and queries from the TDFP.
+The positions of the two Injector modules and two Encoder modules within the overall neural network are shown in Fig.~\ref{nerual-network-overall-architecture}(a).
+Finally, the features extracted by Encoder2 and the feature corresponding to the last step of LSTM4 are combined and fed into a Multi-Layer Perceptron (MLP) module \cite{hornik1991approximation} to produce the output.
+Because the desired output is the global heat release rate at a given time, the MLP module projects the learned features to a single value.
+The design motivation and details of the TDFP are provided in Supplementary Material C.